An interview with Tim Berry, a world expert on business planning

 Our angel investment group starts the year with around 40 investment possibilities.
 We’ll narrow this down to 10-12 by reading only summaries.
 In the summaries we look for team-experience in start-ups, interesting growth potential, scalability and defensibility.
 The summaries need to show that, and the business plan effectively becomes a detailed agreement between management, entrepreneurs and investors rather than exposing the idea.

 In my world, every business needs business planning.
 The business plan document, in that subset of businesses that have business use for showing a business plan to some outsider such as a bank or an investor is a subset of the total- but in that subset too, the summaries are important- the business plan just sets the milestones, measurable steps and so on.
 The business plan is about management not exposition, it shows commitment to milestones.
+A business plan document is important for any company, so ensuring that it is safe and quickly available is always a great option.
+Having document management software from somewhere similar to FilecenterDMS that could be helpful for their businesses.

 Q: Are there any common mistakes you see when people are producing their business plan?